Scalingo/documentation/README.md

 # How to contribute

-[*Scalingo Documentation Center*](http://doc.scalingo.com) relies on Jekyll and GitHub Pages to host, build and serve.
+[*Scalingo Documentation Center*](http://doc.scalingo.com) relies on Jekyll.
 You are welcome to contribute to this documentation by forking and sending pull requests.

 ## Adding a new article